-e.
+c.
 The Nebraska Teacher and Principal Performance Framework and Evaluation Models

 In November of 2011, the State Board of Education adopted the Nebraska Teacher and Principal Performance Framework.
-The Framework is designed to identify a set of effective practices that characterize Nebraska's best teachers and principals.
-The Framework was developed by Nebraska educations Pre K-16, including teacher preparation programs, representing all sizes of school districts and geographic regions.
+The Framework identifies a set of effective practices that characterize Nebraska's best teachers and principals.